overide/staqutech/README.md

 * Specifying one flag is mandatory

 ## Notes
-1. Downloaded data will be saved in dynamically generated folder residing in **staqu_bot/data/**
+1. Downloaded data will be saved in dynamically generated folder residing at **staqu_bot/data/**
 2. File naming convention - **[handle]\_[data].tsv** , Example _staqutech_follower.tsv_ , _staqutech_tweet.tsv_
 3. Files are opened in **a+** mode, so new data will be appended in existing file with same name